Law - Postgraduate diploma in Law (PGDL) / LLM Law (conversion)

 Specific entry requirements

-You will normally have, or be predicted to have, a second class degree or above and your application should also demonstrate a commitment to the legal profession.
+You'll normally have a second class degree (2.2) or above and your application should also demonstrate a commitment to the legal profession.

 All applications are considered on their merits and we'll consider applicants who do not have an upper second class honours degree who can demonstrate a commitment to pursuing a legal profession and have other strengths or evidence of achievement such as awards, scholarships and work experience - paid or unpaid.